avigail-hasida-healthy/hio-hio/workshop/002 send-a-hio.md

 ## Setup Authentication

-The send HIO route is secure, which means we have to pass an authentication to the route which indeicates a valid user is sending the request.
+The send HIO route is secure, which means we have to pass an authentication to the route, this indeicates a valid user is sending the request.

 In this case the route is authenticated with a JWT token which should be passed via the "Authorization" header of the request.